Dec 1, 2022, 1:24 PM

 Drawing can simplify everything.
 When we try to picture many shapes in our heads, these images can become jumbled and it’s easy to get confused.
 Encourage your child to draw the shapes out as this can help them visualise the answer more clearly.

 Encourage your child to practise different types of non-verbal reasoning questions.
-Has your child attempted all of the question types in the table above?
+Has your child attempted all of the question types in the list above?

 Identify which types they find most difficult, and spend more time working on these.
 Like most things in life, practice makes perfect and the more questions your child completes, the faster they will be in the test, allowing them to work confidently within time limits.
 Increasing their general answering speed is important as it can give them more time to focus on the questions they struggle with.